snaughto/website/index.md

 #### Leadership Development

 'Just one Thing' is true to its philosophy when it comes to developing leaders and managers.
-Whether it's a programme to develop a coaching culture, developing current or aspiring management capability or helping staff with the basics of management, we have a modular approach that will focus on the one change that will have the biggest impact on personal performance and impact on the organisation.
+Whether it's a programme to develop a coaching culture, developing current or aspiring management capability, or helping staff with the basics of management, we have a modular approach that will focus on the **one change** that will have the biggest impact on persoonal performance and in turn, on the organisation.

 Each programme is designed to your need and can be as short as two or three focused sessions that move culture or behaviour from one desired state to another, or a longer and more paced programme that covers key abilities of any good leader.
 These might include: